enduracode/enterprise-web-library/Documentation/Guides/WebFramework.md

 We’re going to build a simple service-order management system for a bicycle repair shop, consisting of two pages: a list of service orders and a form to create/update a service order.

-Add a new item to the `Website` project and select the **EWF UI Page** template.
+Add a new item to the `Website` project and select the **Web Form** template.
 Name the page `ServiceOrders`.
 This will be the list page.
+Remove all markup from the `.aspx` file so that it only contains the `@ Page` directive.
+In the `.aspx.cs` file, change the class to inherit from `EwfPage` and remove the `Page_Load` method.

 For the form, add another page in the same way naming it `ServiceOrder` (no “s” at the end).
-Open up `ServiceOrder.aspx.cs` and paste the following line between the using directives and namespace declaration:
+Modify the `.aspx` and `.aspx.cs` files in the same way.
+In `ServiceOrder.aspx.cs`, paste the following line between the using directives and namespace declaration:

 ```C#
 // Parameter: int? serviceOrderId